hnggong/birdlog/README.md

 1. **iPhone Shortcut**: captures a voice recording of a bird observation and appends a structured 4-line entry to a Notes file, including timestamp, the voice-dictated species name, and locality string with GPS coordinates.

 2. **Birdlog Converter**: a single HTML file that runs entirely in the browser.
-Ppaste your birdlog notes into the input box, click Convert, get a live preview of the parsed observations, and download a CSV in eBird Record Format (Extended) for eBird import.
+Paste your birdlog notes into the input box, click Convert, get a live preview of the parsed observations, and download a CSV in eBird Record Format (Extended) for eBird import.

----

 ## Input Format